How Common Are Slip and Fall Accidents in South Carolina?

 If you’ve been hurt in a slip and fall accident that was caused by someone else, you may have the right to take legal action.

-Our experienced attorneys are ready to help you seek justice.
+Our experienced South Carolina personal injury lawyers are ready to help you seek justice.
 Stewart Law Offices can fight to help make sure your voice is heard, and your rights are respected.
 Our firm can immediately conduct an independent investigation of the accident to determine the true cause, collect essential evidence, and identify all possibly liable parties.
-We have been helping clients all over South Carolina for more than 30 years, and we’re here to fight for you.
+We have been helping clients all over South Carolina for more than 25 years, and we’re here to fight for you.

-Our firm has office locations in Beaufort**, Rock Hill, Columbia, and Spartanburg in South Carolina as well a North Carolina office in Charlotte.
+Our firm has office locations in Beaufort, Rock Hill, Columbia, Spartanburg, and Lexington in South Carolina.
 Our consultations are always free.
-Contact us by phone or reach out to us online to speak with a knowledgeable member of our team.
+Contact us by phone at 866-783-9278 or reach out to us online to speak with a knowledgeable member of our team.